StephanieLayton/HelloWorld/README.md

 # HelloWorld
-A repository of code samples.
+A repository of code tidbits.